rushi-dev-maker/my-Netflix-clone/README.md

 # my-Netflix-clone
-this my first netflix clone project  in html or css By:Rushikesh Aher
+this my first netflix clone project  in html and css By:Rushikesh Aher